FTC-starbots/starbots-site/README.md

 ## Licença

-©2025 Under Control - 1156 | O Time de Robótica do Brasil.
+©2025 Starbots - 16055 | O Time de Robótica do Brasil.
 All Rights Reserved.